DevilDriver

-DevilDriver is an American heavy metal band from Santa Barbara, California, formed in 2002, consisting of vocalist Dez Fafara, bassist Jon Miller, guitarist Alex Lee and drummer Davier Pérez.
-The band was originally named Deathride; however, due to copyright issues and the name being taken by several bands, the band changed its name to DevilDriver.
+DevilDriver is an American heavy metal band from Santa Barbara, California, formed in 2002, consisting of vocalist Dez Fafara, bassist Jon Miller, lead guitarist Alex Lee, drummer Davier Pérez Ortega and rhythm guitarist Gabe Mangold.
+The band was originally named Deathride, but due to copyright issues and the name being used by several bands, they changed it to DevilDriver.

 History

 Deathride era, self-titled debut (2002–2004)

-Fafara hosted several barbecues after moving from Orange County to Santa Barbara and would jam with musicians he met, which led to the formation of the band.
+Fafara hosted several barbecues after moving from Orange County to Santa Barbara, and would jam with musicians he met, which led to the formation of the band.

 "I met Evan.
 We struck up a friendship and started jamming," said Fafara.
-Guitarist Evan Pitts met Fafara in a restaurant and gave him his phone number for a jam session, while John Boecklin who originally played 2nd guitar then went to playing drums, met Fafara at a bar.
+Guitarist Evan Pitts met Fafara in a restaurant and gave him his phone number for a jam session, while John Boecklin, who originally played second guitar and then drums, met Fafara at a bar.

-The band was originally known as Deathride, but later changed their name to DevilDriver because Fafara felt there were too many bands with that name; a band in Norfolk, Virginia, and a bicycle racing team.
-Another problem was that the band's label, Roadrunner Records were unable to secure copyright.
-The members compiled a list of roughly two hundred names to go for a more original approach.
+The band was known as Deathride, but changed their name to DevilDriver because Fafara felt there were too many bands with that name, including a band in Norfolk, Virginia, and a bicycle racing team.
+Moreover, the band's label, Roadrunner Records, were unable to secure copyright.
+The members compiled a list of two hundred names to go for a more original approach.
 Fafara's wife had a book by Italian witchcraft author Raven Grimassi on Stregheria, and came across the term "devil driver".
-The term "devil driver" refers to bells Italian witches used to drive evil forces away.
-Fafara thought it was appropriate because it sounded "evil", and thought the term "suits his life".
+The term refers to bells Italian witches used to ward off evil forces.
+Fafara thought it appropriate because it sounded "evil" and "suits his life".
 The band's logo is the Cross of Confusion, which has existed for thousands of years and refers to "question religion, question authority, question everything around you".
 Fafara was brought up to "question everything" and was exposed to Italian witchcraft through his grandparents.

-DevilDriver's debut record was originally going to be called Thirteen, and then Straight to Hell.
-However, Fafara claims it was changed "for so many reasons that I can't even go into."
-The band's self-titled debut DevilDriver, was released on October 28, 2003, under Roadrunner Records, and entered the Top Heatseekers chart at number 17.
+DevilDriver's debut record was going to be called Thirteen, and then Straight to Hell.
+Fafara claims it was changed "for so many reasons that I can't even go into."
+The band's self-titled debut, DevilDriver, was released on October 28, 2003, under Roadrunner Records, and entered the Top Heatseekers chart at number 17.
 Guitarist Pitts wrote roughly 90% of the music, according to Mike Spreitzer, who replaced Pitts after his departure from the band.